top of page

 Echinacea - Echinacea purpurea

-• Relieves sore throats and tonsillitis
+• Relieves sore throats and tonsillitis.

-• Fights bacterial and viral infections
+• Fights both bacterial and viral infections.

-• Reduces allergy symptoms and supports respiratory immunity
+• Reduces allergy symptoms and supports respiratory immunity.

 Holistic Support for the Whole Respiratory System

-These five herbs work together to:
+These five herbs work together in harmony to:

-• Soothe irritated mucous membranes
+• Soothe irritated mucous membranes.

-• Fight off infections and viruses
+• Fight off infections and viruses.

-• Clear excess mucus
+• Clear excess mucus.

-• Reduce inflammation
+• Reduce inflammation.

-• Strengthen your respiratory defenses
+• Strengthen your respiratory defenses.

 Reference material: “Encyclopedia of Herbal Medicine” Andrew Chevallier, FNIMH